Droitwich Arts Network Committee

 Alan always works hard in bringing new ideas and projects for DAN events.
 His interest in history and, in particular, his knowledge of Droitwich history has resulted in numerous projects.
 Alan’s painted banners are displayed in Droitwich Community Hall, and his pottery sculptures are in St Andrews Church and local museum.
-He is a member of Probus 87 and Canal Trust, helping local scouts club.
-Just recently he has retired from actively playing league table tennis.
+He is a member of Probus, The Canal Trust,and helps the local scouts club.
+Alan has now retired from actively playing league table tennis.

 Membership Secretary – Wendy Simmons

 Wendy is a pastel, landscape artist who favours a speedy and impressionistic style.
 During the first lockdown she spent time learning and developing her drawing skills with pastels; using many locations in and around Droitwich, from the Bluebells at Trench Woods, the wildflowers at Salwarpe and scenes from the canal.
 Wendy gave a fascinating demonstrating of some of her newly developed skills and talked about her lockdown experiences on zoom for all DAN members in November 2020.